Edward Hughes Ball Hughes: Family

 Many stories were told about Hughes' origins and family, most of them untrue.
-His grandmother Ruth (c.
-1731–1800), after her first husband, a Mr. Ball, had died, married Admiral Edward Hughes.
-Admiral Hughes advanced the career of his wife's eldest son, Captain Henry Ball (c.
-1754–1792), who served under him as captain of his flagship Superb in India, but Henry predeceased him.
+His grandmother Ruth, after her first husband, a Mr. Ball, had died, married Admiral Edward Hughes.
+Admiral Hughes advanced the career of his wife's eldest son, Captain Henry Ball, who served under him as captain of his flagship Superb in India, but Henry predeceased him.
 Admiral Hughes died in 1794 without issue, and Edward Hughes Ball, son of Ruth's second son David Ball (c.
 1760–1798), inherited the Hughes money (40,000 pounds a year, an enormous fortune) upon turning 21; he adopted the Hughes last name at that time.
 Ball Hughes' mother's name was Sarah; she later remarried, to a man named Thomas Johnson.

 Hughes' older sister Catherine Ball was a socialite, journalist, and novelist who eventually styled herself the "Baroness de Calabrella" after acquiring property in Italy.
 She married an older man, the Rev. Francis Lee, at the age of 16 in 1804, without her mother's permission, and was separated from him in 1810 on charges of adultery; her lover, Captain George de Blaquiere, was successfully sued by Lee for criminal conversation.
 She was later a friend of the Countess of Blessington and married the Countess' first patron, Thomas Jenkins.
 Another sister, Ruth, married Houlton Hartwell, son of Admiral Francis Hartwell, in 1812; he was one of the Prince Regent's chaplains.
 A third sister, Sydney, married Sir John Ignatius Burke, 10th Baronet of Glinsk.
 There was a fourth sister, Elizabeth Ball.
 Despite the similarity in names and dates, the sculptor Robert Ball Hughes is unrelated.

 Hughes had several relationships while in France, although it is unclear whether he actually remarried.
 With actress Eliza Breugnot Monborne he had three children: Edward Seymour (1831–1867); Adeline Eleanor (1833–?), and Sydney Matilda (1835–1908).
 Edward Seymour died in 1867 in Dieppe after his horse fell on him; d'Orsay had made a portrait of him as a young man.
 Adeline married Ernest Louis Auguste Graves Van der Smissen (1824–95), the brother of Alfred Baron Van der Smissen (1823–95), a notable Belgian general.
 Sydney Matilda married first Emile Lagarde, and after his death Louis Alphonse Evrard in 1881.
 In 1871 Sydney and a companion, Julien Garnuchot, were convicted of defrauding creditors, including an elderly field marshal named Baron Schwarz-Wieler, and sentenced to prison and labour.

 Edward Hughes Ball Hughes later had several children with Anne Henriette de Dauvet: Edward Edmund Hughes Ball Hughes (1850–?) and Kate Henrietta Edwardine Hughes Ball Hughes (1851–?).
 He died at St. Germains, France, aged 64.